DussanFreire/Othello-game-with-Min-Max-algorithm/README.md

 The heuristic functions we defined are :

+### Highest score heuristic

+This strategy consists in returning the number of tokens on board to determine who has the upperhand.

-### Dummy heuristic
+### Best flank heuristic

-This dummy heristic consists of making a move which flanks more enemy tokens.
+This best flank heuristic consists of making a move which flanks more enemy tokens.

 For Example:

 If we reach a "Cut off" state and we have a move #1 which flanks 2 enemy tokens and a move #2 whic flanks 4 enemy tokens, the next move will be the move #2 because it has a bigger number of flanks done.
+(We didnt implement this heuristic)

-### Strategy heuristic
+### Movility strategy heuristic

-x
+Consists in returning the number of possible moves to determine de upperhand.
+The player who has more moves at the start of the game around 20 turns, has a higher chance to force the oponent to make bad moves in the late game.

+When we are in the late game the heuristic changes to the highest score heuristic

+The heuristics can be changed in the Settings class. (setting the heuristic methods defined in the heuristicFunctionCollection class)

 ## Results

 ### Average decition making time from the AI

-The average time the AI takes to make a move is:  ...
+The average time the AI takes to make a move is:  between 6 and 11 seconds

 ## Conclution

-We have observed that...
+We have observed that the heuristic is very important.

+We observed that the highest score strategy is more consistent in terms of the average time the computer takes to respond.

+We observed that the movility strategy is sometimes better, but there are cases where it takes up to 40 seconds to respond.
+But at the end it returns a very low average response time around 6 seconds.